mattbertolini/JXR-Ant/README.md

 ## Bugs

 If you find any bugs, pleasae file them in the issue tracker above.
+Patches and pull requests are encouraged.